Employee Value Propositions (EVPs)

 As we say here at Vouch, a video says a thousand words 😊 So here is an amazing Employee Value Proposition video from Google called "What it's like to work at Google" that can be used as a benchmark for an EVP video:

-• Attracting top talent: With a strong EVP, organizations can stand out as an employer of choice and attract highly skilled and motivated individuals.
+• Attracting top talent: With a strong EVP, you can stand out as an employer of choice and attract highly skilled and motivated individuals.
 This applies to active and passive candidates.
 Just watch the Google video, and you'll see the power of an EVP video.

 1. Conduct employee research

 Gathering insights from current employees is easier nowadays; you don't need boring, long surveys or focus groups to understand what they value most in their employment experience.
 Today, you can use a video tool like Vouch, and your employees can answer a few questions (that you set up) in their own time.
-It is also worth researching industry trends and best practices to see what other companies offer.
-During this process, it is crucial to involve all stakeholders, including HR, management and leadership, and employees at various levels to paint a complete picture.

 2. Identify your key differentiators